shrutika-gulhane/Music-application/README.md

 Lastly, you can give option `--clean-obsolete` to make the process check all the previously scanned files, and clean up those which are no longer found.
 Again, this is usually handled automatically, but manually running the command could be necessary on some special cases.

-#### Reset scanned metadata

-Reset all data stored to the music database.
-Target either specified user(s) or user group(s) or all users.

-**Warning:** This command will erase user-created data!
-It will remove all playlists as playlists are linked against the track metadata.

-	./occ music:reset-database USERNAME1 USERNAME2 ...
-	./occ music:reset-database --group=USERGROUP1 --group==USERGROUP2 ...
-	./occ music:reset-database --all

 #### Reset cache